Check out The Story Breakdown for my blog about screenwriting.

 I fall in love with strangers because they don't expect to walk me home.

 Last summer, I wrote a short screenplay called Power Out.
-The script is a semi-finalist in the 13th Annual American Gem Literary Festival (top 7%) and a quarter-finalist in the 2017 ScreenCraft Short Screenplay Contest (top 25%) and the 2018 Richmond International Film Festival (top 25%).
+The script is a finalist in the 13th Annual American Gem Literary Festival (top 3%) and a quarter-finalist in the 2017 ScreenCraft Short Screenplay Contest (top 25%) as well as the 2018 Richmond International Film Festival (top 25%).

 This 8-page thriller is about a teen girl trapped in an isolated country house during a power outage, desperate to charge her phone.
 When she connects with a mysterious voice on her walkie-talkie, she must learn to see outside herself to help a young girl and uncover a dark family secret.